ivangonzalezacuna/cloud-computing-mean-app-project/README.md

     1. The App is already running.
 If you want to start your own App, follow the next instructions.
 In other case, go to the **Terminal 2** instructions.
     2. In the first one go to the `/api` folder writing `cd api`.
     3. Run `npm install` to install all the dependencies.
-    4. Create a new Git repository and follow this commands:
+    4. Now you need to start a Git repository and the Heroku app where you are going to deploy the Back-End:
         - `git init`
         - `heroku create`
         - `git add .`
         - `git commit -m 'message'`
         - `git push heroku master`

+    5. Deploy the Herku app using `heroku open`.
+You should see a message like this: `**{"message":"Invalid Token"}**`
-    5. Go to the folder `/src/environments` and change the variable `apiUrl` with your new Heroku app.
+    6. Go to the folder `/src/environments` and change the variable `apiUrl` with your new Heroku app.

   - **Terminal 2**